 This handout is for patients at the Center for Reconstructive Surgery at University of Washington Medical Center.
 It explains how to care for your incision after surgery.

 This brochure describes the Infant Development Follow-up Clinic and how the clinic can help children who are at risk for developmental problems.
-The clinic is part of the Center on Human Development and Disability at the University of Washington.
+The clinic is part of the Institute on Human Development and Disability at the University of Washington.